alaiam/AMPS_Status_quo_paper/README.md

 # AMPS_Status_quo_paper

 The Atlantis Model for Puget Sound has been used to explore future trajectories of the Puget Sound ecosystem, from land to estuarine changes, within the Puget Sound Integrated Modeling Framework.
-A manuscript (Maigel et al., in prep.) is currently in preparation, and this repository gathers the scripts used to recreate the figures presented in the paper.
+A manuscript (Maigel et al., in prep.) is currently in preparation, and this repository gathers the scripts used to recreate the figures related to Atlantis presented in the paper.

 ## Data